 If you’re interested in using RTMP Pull to enhance your live streams, or just want to know what it is, then this guide’s for you.

 A Real-Time Messaging Protocol (RTMP) Pull link is a playable link of your live stream, which you can set up as a source on another broadcast.
-In other words, you can have a live stream inception!
 The RTMP Pull feature allows you to play one live stream inside the other.
-You can have an original stream playing in the background and your own graphic overlays with the audio commentary in the foreground.
+You can play an original stream in the background and your own graphic overlays with audio commentary in the foreground.
 Sounds pretty cool, but what would you use the RTMP Pull option for?

 RTMP Pull is especially useful when you want to have multiple live streams on one screen.
-Modern e-sports tournaments and conventions rely heavily on RTMP Pull.
+Esports tournaments and conventions rely heavily on RTMP Pull.
 Live in-game replays, interview translations, and multiple-language commentary can all be easily added to one screen thanks to the RTMP Pull links.

 RTMP Pull use cases:

-- Embed a Pull stream into your Main live stream.
+- Embed an RTMP Pull stream into your main live stream.
 This option is especially useful in cases when you need an audio translation overlay.
 You can also treat Pull streams as separate and push them to other destinations.

 - Switch between multiple broadcasters in one stream.
 Creating multiple points of view from incoming streams makes your broadcast more interesting and engaging.